-Third, at the Congressional level, spending has a minimal effect on election outcomes at the margin (Gerber 1998, Levitt 1994, Milyo 1998).
-"At the margin" refers to the impact of an additional dollar of spending on a candidate's vote share.
+Third, at least at the congressional level, it is wellunderstood campaign spending has only a minimal effect on election outcomes at the margin.21 "At the margin" refers to the impact of an additional dollar of spending on a candidate's vote share.
 These results, therefore, should not be interpreted to mean that money has no impact on election outcomes, but rather that candidates will tend to spend until each additional dollar of spending has little impact on the outcome.
-We are currently exploring whether this is true at the state level, as well.
+We are currently exploring whether this relationship is also true at the state level.

-As we noted above, Levitt has used this fact to argue that public financing would have little impact on election outcomes.
-However, Levitt implicitly assumes that the strategic interaction between candidates and candidate entry would remain unchanged as a consequence.
-Further, he acknowledges that implementing limits would cause the results of some of races to change--given how few challengers are successful, even a handful of altered outcomes is noteworthy.
+As noted above, Levitt has used this fact to argue that public financing would have little impact on election outcomes.22 However, Levitt implicitly assumes that the strategic interaction between candidates, as well as candidate entry, would remain unchanged as a consequence.
+Further, he acknowledges that implementing limits would cause the results of some of races to change-given how few challengers are successful, even a handful of altered outcomes is noteworthy.
 Finally, Levitt focuses strictly on the instrumental impact of spending.
-But as Coleman and Manna (2000) have shown, spending has positive effects on perceptions of government.
-Moreover, Primo (2002) shows that aggregate spending on Congressional elections does not appear to hurt trust in government.
-However, Snyder, Puglisi, and Prat (2005) find that, holding constant the level of spending, information on the amount and pattern of contributions in a privately-financed system tells the voter little about the quality of candidates, offering some support for a well-funded system of public financing.
+But campaign spending also has positive effects on perceptions of government.23 Moreover, Primo shows that aggregate spending on congressional elections does not appear to reduce trust in government.24 However, there is also recent evidence that holding constant the level of spending, information on the amount and pattern of contributions in a privately financed system tells the voter little about the quality of candidates, offering some support for a well-funded system of public financing.25

-Fourth, while reformers like John McCain are fond of making statements like, "I work in Washington and I know that money corrupts" (Will 2006), science suggests otherwise.
-Ansolabehere, de Figueiredo, and Snyder (2003) show that there is little to no evidence that campaign contributions have a systematic effect on policy outcomes at the federal level, though Primo (2006a) argues that the state level may offer the opportunity to compare reforms in a way that is not possible at the federal level.
-Going in, however, it is unlikely that a strong link between contributions and policy outcomes will be found at the state level.
+Fourth, while reformers like John McCain are fond of making statements like, "I work in Washington and I know that money corrupts," science suggests otherwise.26 Simply put, there is little to no evidence that campaign contributions have a systematic effect on policy outcomes at the federal level.27 However, such an analysis still needs to be done at the state level, where the variety of campaign finance regulatory regimes may offer a better opportunity to uncover any potential connection between reforms and the influence of money.28

 In short, systematic empirical analyses have resulted in virtually no evidence that public financing improves competitiveness, citizen participation in government, or citizen perceptions of government.
 In addition, given the weak evidence linking contributions to policy outcomes, we should not expect policy making to be significantly altered as a result of these laws.
-Regrettably, evidence is often trumped by anecdote in both court cases and in the reform community.
+Regrettably, the scientific evidence is often trumped by anecdote in both court cases and in the reform community.
 How else can one square the above evidence with claims that public financing is a "practical, proven" reform?